teivah/designdeck/network.md

 ## TCP connection backlog

-SYN requests are queued before being accepted by an user-mode process
+SYN requests are queued before being accepted by a user-mode process

 When there are too many requests for the process, the backlog reaches a limit and SYN packets are dropped (to be later retransmitted by the client)